Yes, Bitmovin Player supports Low Latency playback of live streams in multiple formats, which vary depending on the platform:

 Web SDK and Android SDK:

 DASH CMAF Low Latency playback is supported.
-Adaptation behaviour will be unpredictable when using the Web SDK as Bitmovin Player’s Web ABR does not currently support CMAF Low Latency.
-You can override the Player’s Web ABR using the onVideoAdaptation callback.
+Bitmovin Player’s Web ABR now has early support for CMAF Low Latency, so please get in touch for more details of how to enable this.
+You can also override the Player’s Web ABR using the onVideoAdaptation callback.

 For both Web & Android SDKs, the DASH manifest must contain the availabilityTimeOffset attribute and be fully compliant with CMAF specs.
 A